tcalmant/ipopo/website-ipopo/source/content/tutorial-pelix.rst

 A service listener will be notified of the following events, declared in pelix.framework.ServiceEvent.

-A ServiceEvent object have the following methods :
+A ServiceEvent object have the following methods:

 * ``get_service_reference()`` retrieves the ServiceReference object of the service that caused this event,